clearlinux/clear-linux-documentation/source/get-started/cloud-install/qingcloud.rst

       New SSH Key

 #.
-After the key download button appears, please click the download button
+After the download button appears, please download the key within 10
-   within 10 minutes to complete the download of the key, and save the key to a local place for later connection to the virtual host.
+   minutes, and save the key locally for connecting to the virtual host later.

    .. figure:: /_figures/qingcloud/QingCloud-7.png
       :scale: 50 %